kezoponk/robustcart.php/README.md

 #### Arguments
 >Arg 1 =
->Variable of the array containing variable name and form element name
+>Variable of the array containing desired variable name used later when retreiving shopping cart => form element name
-><code> "variable-used-when-using-value" => "value-here-is-inserted-$_POST['here']: here you enter the name attribute of the >element in the form" </code>
 >
 >Arg 2
 >What your $_SESSION['thisvalue'] is for your username system, if you have one. ***If not: enter false***